AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##OutsideBars
 ### Description
-The indicator Outside Bars is an outdated version of the [*InsideBarsMT*].
+The Outside Bars indicator is in fact an outdated version of the [*InsideBarsMT*].

 ##P123
 **The installation of the Technical Analysis Package is required in order to access this indicator.**

 ### Description
-The P123 indicator’s purpose is to automatically detect a 1,2,3 pattern.
+The goal of the P123 indicator is to automatically detect a 1-2-3 pattern.

-**The following features stand out:**
+**The following features make it stand out:**

-Innovative recognition of 4 differing trend sizes
+Innovative recognition of 4 different trend sizes

-Points 1, 2, and 3 are recognized at the bar
+It recognizes points 1, 2, and 3 at the bar

-Recognition of the continuation of a trend in the same direction as a trend break
+Recognition of a trend continuation in the same direction as a trend break

-Fully automatic adjustment of the search algorithm for all market conditions (no additional settings/inputs necessary)
+Completely automatic adjustment of the search algorithm for all possible market conditions (no additional settings/inputs required)

-Adaptive workflow, it adjusts to the fluctuations in volatility
+Adaptive workflow, adjusting to any volatility fluctuations

-Clear view while at the same time displaying the various trend sizes
+Clear overview while simultaneously displaying the various trend sizes

-Usable within the Condition Escort and AgenaScript
+Can be implemented within the Condition Escort and AgenaScript

 The trend sizes are defined as follows:

 T0 = large trend

-T1 = middle-sized trend
+T1 = medium-sized trend

 T2 = small trend

 T3 = smallest trend size

-The smallest trend size (T3) is not detectable on all trading instruments.
+The smallest trend size (T3) cannot be detected on all trading instruments.
 Point 2 is often situated at the high of a bar, and point 3 at the low of the same bar.
-Depending on the timeframe and the fluctuation range, T0 and T1 are fused into one.
+Depending on the timeframe and fluctuation range, T0 and T1 can be fused into one.

-The indicator identifies the selected timeframe of the chart, and all trends and trend sizes are labeled accordingly.
-In times of low volatility, the trend recognition is more sensitive, and the opposite is true for higher volatility.
-The adaptive methods ensure a balanced recognition of trend sizes.
+The indicator determines the selected timeframe of the chart, and then labels all trends and trend sizes accordingly.
+When there is low volatility, trend recognition is more sensitive, and the vice versa for higher volatility.
+The P123’s adaptive methods make for a balanced recognition of trend sizes.

 **Important tip:**

-In some cases the large trend (T0) is not visible, which may sometimes be due to the fact that not enough candles are visible within the chart.
-A minimum of 500 candles should be loaded in order to ensure this is not the case.
+In some cases, the large trend (T0) cannot be seen with the naked eye, which may be due to the fact that not enough candles are visible within the chart.
+A minimum of 500 candles should be loaded to ensure this is not the case.

 ### Interpretation
 Trading signals often form at points 2 & 3: at point 3 as entry signals into a correction phase within a confirmed trend, and at point 2 as a sub-trend in the trend direction of the superior trade.